The SRG/eROSITA All-Sky Survey. Optical identification and properties of galaxy clusters and groups in the western galactic hemisphere: The identified cluster and group catalog

-Six different \eromapper runs are done on the \erass cluster candidate catalog.
-Four of them for the southern LS in the filter band combinations $grz$, $griz$, $grizw1$, and $grzw1$, and two of them for the northern LS in the filter band combinations $grz$ and $grzw1$.
+Six different \eromapper runs were done on the \erass cluster candidate catalog: four of them for the southern LS in the filter band combinations $grz$, $griz$, $grizw1$, and $grzw1$, and two of them for the northern LS in the filter band combinations $grz$ and $grzw1$.
 No $i$-band data are available for the northern surveys.
-The resulting catalogs are merged using the following priority scheme:
+The resulting catalogs were merged using the following priority scheme:

-In parenthesis is the number of unique clusters for each category that went into the merged \erass identified catalog.
-For example, in run 1, we find 10,823 unique clusters, while by adding the $i$ band (run 2), we find an additional 314 unique clusters.
-In the category ``other'' fall clusters that are either at $z>0.8$ and only detected in the $grz$ or $griz$ runs (114), or at $z\leq0.8$ and only detected in the $grizw1$ or $grzw1$ runs (35).
-If they are detected in more than one run and are always outside the constrained redshift range (7), we still follow the priority scheme but neglect the redshift constraint.
-Moreover, we include clusters with no counterpart in the LS but are matched with a cluster from the literature (147).

-The result is a robustly constructed catalog of the optical properties for 12,247 identified \erass galaxy clusters and groups.
+Most clusters were identified in more than one run.
+The priority scheme avoids multiple entries in the merged catalog for the same cluster by selecting the result only from the run with the highest priority.
+In parenthesis is the number of clusters for each category that went into the merged \erass identified catalog.
+For example, in run 1, we found 10\,823 clusters, while adding the $i$ band (run 2) complemented the catalog by an additional 314 clusters.\footnote{Vice versa, there were 446 out of 10\,320 clusters identified in the LS DR10 south $grz$ run that also have $i$-band coverage but were rejected when the $i$ band was included in the \eromapper run.
+The mean probability of being a contaminant is high for those clusters: $P_{\rm cont}=49\%$ (see Section \ref{sec:pcont}).
+Most of them (95\%) have low richnesses $\lambda<16$, for which the $i$-band might help to identify random line-of-sight projections.} In the category ``other'' fall clusters that are either at $z>0.8$ and only detected in the $grz$ or $griz$ runs (114), or at $z\leq0.8$ and only detected in the $grizw1$ or $grzw1$ runs (35).
+If they were detected in more than one run and were always outside the constrained redshift range (7), we still followed the priority scheme but neglected the redshift constraint.
+Moreover, we included clusters with no counterpart in the LS but are matched with a cluster from the literature (147).
+The result is a robustly constructed catalog of the optical properties for 12\,247 identified \erass galaxy clusters and groups.

-\subsubsection{Richness Normalization}
+\subsubsection{Richness normalization}